Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

     <a-mixin id="arm" geometry="primitive: box; depth: 0.2; height: 1.5; width: 0.2" material="color: #222; shader: flat"></a-mixin>
   </a-assets>
 ```
-Feel free to use your own resources to give the app a customized feel.
+Feel free to use your own resources to give the app a customized feel!

-There are two new things in the above code snippet, let's crack them down:
+You will observe that we added two new tags in the above code snippet, let's crack them down:

 `a-asset-item` - invokes the three.js file loader.
 You can use this to load all file types.

-`a-mixin` - is a very useful tag which allows code reuse by allowing you to specify a set of properties to be applied to a single entity.
+`a-mixin` - is a very useful tag that allows code reuse by letting you specify a set of properties(components) to be applied to a single entity.
 You can give it an id and reference it multiple times as we'll see.
-We will have three mixins, each specifying certain attributes of the avatar that we intend to create- the eye, pupil and arms.
+We will have three mixins, each specifying certain attributes of the avatar that we intend to create- the eyes, pupils and arms.

-Now, let's add all the static visual elements in our VR scene.
+Now, let us add all the static visual elements in our VR scene.

 ```html
   <!--adds the torusKont-->